Robin Hood Energy collapsed in September 2020. The supplier's 112,000 customers will be taken over by British Gas in the coming months.

-The Nottingham-based supplier joined the quickly expanding list of small energy providers in 2015.
+The Nottingham-based supplier joined the quickly expanding list of UK small energy providers in 2015.
 Indicative of its name, the supplier was a not-for-profit organisation launched by Nottingham City Council.

-The supplier is the first of its kind — a local-authority-owned energy company — since the energy market was nationalised more than 65 years ago, and Robin Hood Energy hopes to tackle fuel poverty by offering an affordable alternative to the big six.
+The supplier was the first of its kind — a local-authority-owned energy company — since the energy market was nationalised more than 65 years ago, and Robin Hood Energy aimed to tackle fuel poverty by offering an affordable alternative to the big six.

-The supplier also works to help other communities and councils mirror their business model to establish their own local energy suppliers.
+The supplier also worked to help other communities and councils mirror their business model to establish their own local energy suppliers.

-Despite being focussed in the Nottingham area, anyone in England, Scotland or Wales can switch to Robin Hood Energy.
+Despite being focussed in the Nottingham area, anyone in England, Scotland or Wales could switch to Robin Hood Energy.